s-j-pearce/HND-VG-PROJECT-3/README.md

 ## User Stories:

-* As a user I would like the game to be easy to play
+1. As the user I would like to be able to input characters.
+2. As the user I would like to know that I cannot enter any more than 3 characters.
-* As a user I would like to be rewarded if my answer is right
+3. As the user I would like to be shown the correct word with the letters i have input.
-* As a user I should be able to play against an AI
-* As a user I would like to enter my name
+4. As the user I would like to only input letters.

+## Flow Chart:

+## timeline:

+## Gant chart: